 What is the Paleo diet?

 Eating a paleo diet aims to recreate the food habits of our ancient ancestors, focusing on high quantities of vegetables, fruits, nuts, and meats, whilst avoiding processed foods.

 The foundations of a paleo diet are based on eating how our distant ancestors ate in the Paleoltihic era, which ended around 10,000 years ago (before the development of agriculture!).
 It prioritises non-processed foods and focuses on large quantities of vegetables, fruit, meat, and nuts – basically anything that could be scavenged from the undergrowth, plucked from trees or hedges, or hunted down in the forest.

-What you won’t find on a paleo plate, therefore, are foods high in processed sugars, salts, and trans fats (as found in fried foods, for example).
+What you won’t find on a paleo plate, therefore, are foods high in processed or added sugars, salts, and trans fats (as found in fried foods, for example) or artificial sweeteners.
 Also off limits is dairy and anything containing grains (ie. pasta and rice) or legumes, since these have been processed through artificial means and contain ‘anti-nutrients’.

 Why follow a paleo diet?